 Chinese company in vaccine scandal declared bankrupt

-A Chinese maker of rabies vaccine that was fined 9.1 billion yuan (USD 1.3 billion) in a product quality scandal that set off a crackdown on the industry said Friday it has been declared bankrupt.
-Changchun Changsheng Life Sciences Ltd., which lost its production licenses last year, said in a statement that a court issued the ruling after concluding the company was insolvent and couldn't pay its debts.
+A Chinese maker of rabies vaccine that was fined 9.1 billion yuan (USD 1.3 billion) in a product quality scandal that set off a crackdown on the industry says it has been declared bankrupt.
+Changchun Changsheng Life Sciences Ltd. said Friday a court issued the ruling after concluding it was insolvent and couldn't pay its debts.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)